Back to top

 Industry-led dementia care you can rely on

 At IRT, we’re leaders in person-centred dementia care.
-Our innovative Journey of Care model enables us to tailor our dementia care environments, equipment and programs to meet the unique needs of residents living with dementia.
+Our innovative Journey of Care model enables us to tailor our dementia care environments, aged care equipment and dementia care program to meet the unique needs of residents living with dementia.

-We work hard to deliver an industry-leading approach to dementia care, ensuring you or your loved one will have the support and comfort you need.
+We work hard to deliver an industry-leading approach to dementia care at our residential aged care homes, ensuring you or your loved one will have the dementia support and comfort you need.

 Specialised Care Model

 Our Journey of Care model is a unique and innovative way of delivering dementia care.
 Our residents live in 'neighbourhoods', defined needs-based areas within our aged care centres that cater for residents with similar care needs.
 Our 'Discovery' (dementia care) neighbourhood enables us to tailor our environment, staff, equipment and programs to meet your loved one's unique needs.
-Residents feel empowered and participate in daily activities that promote independence, individuality and dignity.
+Our specialist dementia care program is more than a dementia specific unit; it's about making residents feel empowered and offering support services to participate in daily activities that promote independence, individuality and dignity.

 Resident well-being and safety